CyberFoxar/CardWeb/parcel-app/doc/devlog.md

 Thought long and hard about how to offline-ize my app.
 Still no sold on any particular thing.
 I'm just annoyed rn.
 See [this](useful-things-research.md#lets-take-it-offline-pwa)

+# 2022-06-22
+First try at service workers.
+Made my own webpack plugin, heh.

+Service worker is registered, but nothing much else happens.
+I should try to "simply" compile my TS file / do a basic JS service worker and serve it with a simple HTTP server to see if this works.
+I suspect it's all the runtime/vendor shit that webpack add to my file that breaks it.

 # todo short term:

 Create caching system